LEANEAGmbH/EasyStackBuilder/ORCE/README.md

 ```

 - **deploy.sh**
-  Automates the installation of the ORCE Node-RED package into your target cluster.
+  This file is responsible of executing deployment commands.
+It creates the namespace, serviceaccount, clusterrole, clusterrolebinding, configmap, pods, service, adds TLS secrets and finally installs namespaced ingress.
+(The ingress shares a single IP with other instances of this kind in an IngressClass called nginx-orce-cluster.)

 - **uninstall.sh**
   Safely removes the ORCE instance and cleans up all associated Kubernetes resources.
+It cleans up everything that `deploy.sh` has created in the process of initiating.

 - **package.json**
   Defines ORCE’s Node.js dependencies and versioning.

 - **ORCE.js**
   Entry point for ORCE’s orchestration logic—handles installation parameters and rollbacks.
+The node's back-end.

 - **ORCE.html**
   A static dashboard for monitoring ORCE’s deployment status and logs.
+The node's front-end.

+- **node-red-leanea-orce-2.0.0.tgz**
+  Latest version of ORCE node.

 ---